 The expectations were high with this $100 coffee machine, and it definitely excels in terms of quality and experience.

 The proprietary filters were the main drawback for me.
 And though the idea is this should last me two weeks, you have to remember to have the filters stocked, and can't just pick them up at the grocery store.
 The Espro Filters are $20 for a pack of 20, so it's not a one-time purchase.
-Because of the larger batch sizes, it also requires you to have more coffee on hand than for the other machines.
+Because of the larger batch sizes, it also requires you to have more coffee on hand than the other brewers.
 The jug itself is also heavier and less easy to maneuver in and out of the fridge, but it's also double the size.
 Here, you can have quality and quantity.

 As for the coffee, it makes one of the strongest and smoothest concentrates.
-It even had my dad gushing how this was the best coffee he ever had.
+It even had my dad gushing about how this was the best coffee he ever had.
 And he drinks a lot of coffee.

 What you'll need for cold brew